 Students will be able to evaluate the impact of international laws and regulations in the domain of privacy and data protection law.

-Students will be able to identify in which ways violations on privacy and data protection law may be prevented.
+Students will be able to identify in which ways violations of privacy and data protection law may be prevented.

-Students will be able to evaluate and balance the interests protected by privacy and data protection law agains other, competing personal and societal interests.
+Students will be able to evaluate and balance the interests protected by privacy and data protection law against other competing personal and societal interests.